This post is updated on 22nd October 2021.

 Here we show the different types of Ad networks and their pricing models

-- Premium Ad Networks: These type of Ad networks offer their inventory to the most popular publishers in the market
+- Premium Ad Networks: These types of networks offer their inventory to the most popular publishers in the market

-- Vertical Ad Networks: These are mostly focused on specific topics such as Technology Ad Network, Business Ad Network, Automotive Ad Network, and Fashion Ad Network etc.
+- Vertical Ad Networks: These are mostly focused on specific topics such as Technology Ad Networks, Business Ad Networks, Automotive Ad Networks, Fashion Ad Networks, etc.

-- Performance and Affiliate Ad Networks: These types primarily use revenue share methods such as the CPC, CPM or CPA pricing models.
+- Performance and Affiliate Ads Networks: These types primarily use revenue share methods such as the CPC, CPM or CPA pricing models.

-- Inventory-Specific or Specialised Ad Networks: Typically focused on specific types of inventory such as Mobile Apps.
-Mobile devices, Video, Native Ads etc.
+- Inventory-Specific or Specialised Ads Networks: Typically focused on specific types of inventory such as Mobile Apps.
+Mobile devices, Video, Native Ads, etc.

 The traditional Ad networks offer the advertiser the benefit to buy a package of impressions on a CPM pricing model.